LaurentRDC/pandoc-plot/README.md

 This `preamble` parameter is perfect for longer documents with many plots.
 Simply define the style you want in a separate script!
 You can also import packages this way, or define functions you often use.

-### No wasted work
+### Performance

 `pandoc-plot` minimizes work, only generating figures if it absolutely must, i.e. if the content has changed.

+`pandoc-plot` will save the hash of the source code used to generate a figure in its filename.
+Before generating a figure, `pandoc-plot` will check it this figure already exists based on the hash of its source!
+This also means that there is no way to directly name figures.

-Therefore, you can confidently run the filter on very large documents containing dozens of figures --- like a book or a thesis --- and only the figures which have changed will be re-generated.
+Therefore, you can confidently run the filter on very large documents containing hundreds of figures --- like a book or a thesis --- and only the figures which have changed will be re-generated.

 ### Compatibility with pandoc-crossref